ajfriesen/ajfriesen.com/content/en/post/custom-ears-buds-for-headphones/index.md

 What is your experience with headphones especially for sport?

-**To all the big companys building true wireless headphones:** Please make true wireless headphones where I can put in my custom ear-buds.
+**To all the big companys building true wireless headphones:** Please make true wireless headphones where I can put in my custom ear-buds in the case as well.
 Just put some space into the charging case.